ssfc/npbenchmark/npbenchmark-main/travel_thief/2014 A Comprehensive Benchmark Set and Heuristics for the Traveling Thief Problem.md

         // A1 LINE 12
         Add the item Ixik to the packing plan P
         // Ixik: item

+        // A1 LINE 13
+        Increase the used capacity variable Wc := Wc + wxik
+        // Wc: used capacity
+        // wxik: weight of item Ixik
 ```

 ### 4.2 Iterative Heuristics